Twelve Monograms (Fabergé egg): Identification

 An allegedly-missing Fabergé egg known from its description as the Alexander III Portraits Egg was previously thought to be the Imperial Easter egg from 1895 in the Maria Feodorovna series.
 However, following the 2012 rediscovery of the 1887 Third Imperial egg, which was announced to the world in March 2014, and the reassignment of the Blue Serpent Clock egg as the 1895 Imperial Easter egg, it became clear that the "missing" Imperial Easter egg identified in the series as the Alexander III Portraits Egg must be the extant Twelve Monograms Egg of 1896.

-The 1896 Twelve Monograms Egg is held at the Hillwood Museum in Washington, D.C.
+The Twelve Monogram Egg is now believed to be the Fabergé "Alexander III Portraits Egg" invoice entry for 1896 describing a "blue enamel egg, 6 portraits of HIM Alexander III, with 10 sapphires and rose-cut diamonds and setting".
+Earlier scholars had considered this identification uncertain because no portraits are visible on the egg itself.
+However, drawing on correspondence between Nicholas II and the dowager Empress Maria Feodorovna, first published in 2002, it was argued that the portraits formed part of the egg’s missing surprise.
+In a letter of 22 March 1896, Maria Feodorovna thanked Nicholas for his “ideal egg with the charming portraits of your dear, adored Papa” and referred to “your monograms above it all”, linking the portraits and monograms and supporting the 1896 dating.

 Surprise

-The surprise for this egg contained six portrait miniatures of Alexander III painted on an ivory background and mounted in a frame with sapphires.

-For decades, the surprise was considered to be missing and no photographs, only an invoice, were known to scholars.
-However, a couple of independent Fabergé researchers claimed it has been identified in their article published in the Fabergé Research Newsletter Winter 2014.
-They found four different photographs of the surprise; a folding miniature frame (lacking the miniatures of Alexander III).
-Last known photo of the surprise published by Christie's Geneva in 1980.
-Whereabouts unknown.
+The missing surprise is described as a folding miniature frame containing six portrait miniatures of Alexander III painted on ivory and mounted with sapphires.
+For decades it was known only from the invoice and was regarded as lost.
+However, two independent Fabergé researchers reported in the Winter 2014 Fabergé Research Newsletter that they had identified the surprise in four photographs showing the folding frame, though the portrait miniatures themselves were absent.
+Its last known photograph was published by Christie's Geneva in 1980, and its present whereabouts are unknown.